ConjurTech/slate/source/includes/api/_orders.html.md

   can be seen on the right.

 <aside class="notice">
-  Note: After calling this endpoint, the Execute Cancellation endpoint has to be called for the cancellation to be executed.
+  Reminder: After calling this endpoint, the Execute Cancellation endpoint has to be called for the cancellation to be executed.
 </aside>

 ### HTTP Request